 Additionally, a teacher (or the district) must decide how to measure results for the selected question or topic.
 The CSDE recommends that teachers measure performance in terms of the percentage of students who responded favorably to the question.
 (Virtually all student survey instruments have two favorable/answer choices for each question.)
 For example, if the survey instrument asks students to respond to questions with "Strongly Disagree," "Disagree," "Neutral," "Agree" and "Strongly Agree," performance on a goal would be measured as the percentage of students who responded "Agree" or "Strongly Agree" to the corresponding question.
-Next, a teacher must set a numeric performance target.
-As described above, this target should be based on growth or on maintaining performance that is already high.
-Teachers are encouraged to bear in mind that growth may become harder as performance increases.
-For this reason, we recommend that teachers set maintenance of high performance targets (rather than growth targets) when current performance exceeds 70% of students responding favorably to a question.
+Next, a teacher must set a numeric performance that is already high.
+Teachers are encouraged to bear in mind that growth may become harder as performance targets (rather than growth targets) when current performance exceeds 70% of students responding favorably to a question.